-Risk Likelihood Impact Score Mitigation The business case for integrated Mental Health rehabilitation and reablement will not be agreed by central Norfolk CCGs delaying or stopping the project.
-3 3 9 Business case being tabled at each CCG.
+Risk Likelihood Impact Score Mitigation The business case for integrated Mental Health rehabilitation and reablement may not be agreed by central Norfolk CCGs delaying or stopping the project.
+3 3 9 Business case being tabled at each CCG and at Joint Commissioning Executive.
 Alternative funding arrangements may need to be investigated.